KrishKrosh/ScadLM/README.md

 2. Hit generate
 3. Wait for the model to generate
 4. Download the model and use it in your CAD software

+## Credits
+Lots of inspiration and code from https://github.com/OpenOrion/CQAsk implementation!
+Was made in ~15 hours at Runpod Open Source Hackathon.